JohnboyJovi/study-framework-wiki/Randomization/Examples.md

 <summary>WikiTableGenerator.py</summary>

 ```
-orange = "🟠" #not shown correctly here but show correctly in gitlab Wiki
+orange = "🟠" #not shown correctly in IDLE but shown correctly in gitlab Wiki
 green = "🟢"
 blue = "🔵"